hapax/hapax.github.io/assets/visual-qft.md

 spammed via "copygons".
 Heuristically, the QFT builds the initial copygon and iteratively expands it.
-However, from a strict algorithmic point of view, we needed to build a sequence of smaller polygons which were iteratively corrected to get the right tensor factors.
+However, from a strict algorithmic point of view, it's quicker to build the tensor factors by squishing and adding digits.
-The quantum circuit which does this for us was exponentialy quicker than the best classical algorithm.
+The quantum circuit which does all this takes exponentialy fewer operations than the best classical algorithm.
 So, by trying to draw pretty pictures in Hilbert space, we ended up finding a massive algorithmic speedup!
 And they told you to stop doodling in math class.